 Does this remind you of anyone?
 Or heaven forbid, do you see any such characteristics in yourself?!

 The other thing with drama queens is that people around them feel they have to be extra cautious – it’s as if they are walking on eggshells.

 Who do you know in your life that’s such a drama queen?

-I don’t even have a television set anymore, but when I used to watch one of the British soaps, I wondered if people really led such drama filled lives.
-Perhaps this is where real life drama queens learn about their station in life.
+I don’t even have a television set anymore, but many years ago when I used to watch one of the famous British soaps, I wondered if people really led such drama-filled lives.
+Perhaps this is where real-life drama queens learn about their station in life.